SajidAhmed0/imageUpload/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # imageUpload
+In this project Images can be uploaded to firebase.
+And after uploading we can get that url and show a preview of the image to user.
+It is done using angular.